 In the later elementary school years, children may be doing the same kinds of assignments as they did in the past — say, a report on an animal — but they’ll be required to show how they know what they know using key facts from books or articles.

-For older kids, like D’Amato’s students, evidence looks like students marking up and taking notes on articles from credible sources, searching for information to support their essay arguments.
+For older kids, like D’Amato’s students, evidence looks like students marking up and taking notes on articles from credible sources, and searching for information to support their essay arguments.
 It also looks like novels and nonfiction books tagged with sticky notes to flag new vocabulary words, key events and characters, and essential points in the reading.
 The emphasis on evidence in the Common Core extends across subjects — not just humanities, but science, technical subjects, and math, where students are expected to show their work and explain, step-by-step, how they got the answer, sometimes in writing or speech, sometimes using objects.